 How Do You Think?

 To definitively assess your thinking and compare it to how Jeff Weiner thinks, take the Optimal Thinking 360 Assessment now.
 I developed this assessment for my executive coaching clients over 27 years.
-More than one million executives and 6500 companies have used the assessment to uncover their primary thinking style, thinking profiles, core motivation, decision-making and communication styles, and how to best interact with others.
+More than one million executives and 6500 companies have used the assessment.
+They discover their primary thinking style, thinking profiles, core motivation, decision-making and communication styles, and how to best interact with others.
 Take this assessment (designed for desktops and tablets) on your own as a Self-Optimization Assessment or with your team as a 360 to confirm your strengths and weaknesses, discover your blind spots, and optimize every situation.